Imagine walking in your yard without needing to cover yourself with bug sprays or wear full clothing on hot summer days.

 You have to be careful when using pennyroyal oil.
 It’s very potent and can be harmful to humans and pets.
 But the plant is safe to have around your home.

-You can use the dried leaves of pennyroyal and scatter it around the house to keep mosquitoes and insects away.
+You can use the dried leaves of pennyroyal and scatter them around the house to keep mosquitoes and insects away.

 Pelargonium citrosum, also known as Geranium, is a flower blooming mosquito repellent plant.
 It has a light and dark pink flower with a lemon-like fragrance.